 Although a Southern machine, 75069 was painted in Brunswick green to coincide with celebrations of 150 years of the Great Western Railway in 1985.

 75069 operated on the main line and in 1992 it attended the Ashford 150 celebrations.

-75069 has been out of service for a number since 1994 as it required an overhaul which is now proceeding after being regarded as a lower priority than some of the other locomotives requiring attention at Bridgnorth.
+75069 was out of service from 1994 for a number of years as it required an overhaul which started in 2013.
+The overhaul had been regarded as a lower priority than some of the other locomotives requiring attention at Bridgnorth.

 The locomotive is planned to be back in service in late 2017 and be painted in authentic BR lined black livery for the first time in preservation.

 In May 2017 the frames were re-wheeled and subsequently the motion was reassembled.